 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Friends may call from 1 PM until 8 PM Monday, June 12, 2023 at the Bachelor-Surber Funeral Home, Belleville, KS where the family will greet friends from 5 PM until 7 PM on Monday.
+Friends may call from 1 PM until 8 PM on Friday at the Bachelor-Surber Funeral Home, Belleville, KS where the family will greet friends from 6 PM until 8 PM on Friday.

-Bachelor-Surber Funeral Home, Belleville, KS is in charge of the arrangements.
+Bachelor-Surber Funeral Home, Belleville, Kansas is assisting the family with the arrangements.